Body piercing: Contemporary body piercing jewelry

 Body piercing jewelry should be hypoallergenic.
 A number of materials are used, with varying strengths and weaknesses.
 Surgical stainless steel, niobium and titanium are commonly used metals, with titanium the least likely to cause allergic reaction of the three.
 Platinum and palladium are also safe alternatives, even in fresh piercings.
 Gold (yellow, rose, or white) is appropriate for initial piercings if it is 14k or higher, nickel- and cadmium-free, and alloyed for biocompatibility.
 Gold higher than 18k is too soft for body jewelry because it can easily be scratched or nicked.
 An additional risk for allergic reaction may arise when the stud or clasp of jewelry is made from a different metal than the primary piece.

 Body piercing jewelry is measured by thickness and diameter/length.
 Most countries use millimeters.
 In the US, the Brown & Sharpe AWG gauging system is used, which assigns lower numbers to thicker middles.
 00 gauge is 9.246 mm, while 20 gauge is 0.813 mm.
-For discussion of gauges, see: Body jewelry sizes.